 Each partnership distributes profits to its investors quarterly.
 The distributions are based on available cash flow and generally set at the beginning of each year.
 Investors receive a profit and loss statement with each month’s distribution.

-At the end of the year, the partnership issues a summary report along with Internal Revenue Service form K-1.
-Form K-1 details your yearly income and expenses.
-Your accountant will require form K-1 to prepare your U.S. annual tax return.
+At the end of the year, the partnership issues a summary report along with Internal Revenue Service Form K-1/K-3.
+Form K-1/K-3 details your yearly income and expenses.
+Your accountant will require Form K-1/K-3 to prepare your U.S. annual tax return.

 Yes.
 The regulations specifically allow for pooling of funds by several investors to establish a limited partnership sufficient to qualify all participating investors.
 The only requirement is that each investor individually must qualify for the minimum at risk capital requirement and new job creation requirement.

-The minimum investment amount for our real estate investment projects is generally $500,000, plus syndication fees.
+The minimum investment amount for our real estate investment projects is generally $800,000, plus a syndication fee.
 Syndication fees may vary between projects; please review our prospectus for the exact amount.

 First of all, “accredited investor” is a term defined by the U.S. Securities and Exchange Commission (SEC) that describes investors permitted to invest in certain types of higher risk investments, limited partnerships, hedge funds and angel investor networks.
 An individual is considered to be an accredited investor if he or she has a net worth of at least 1 million U.S. dollars (excluding one’s primary residence) or has made at least 200,000 U.S. dollars each year for the last two years ($300,000 with spouse if married) and has the expectation to make the same amount in the current year.

 You must be an accredited investor in order to review and invest in American Life, Inc.‘s investment offerings.
-The $500,000 that will be used for the investment can be counted towards the requirement of $1,000,000 in total assets.
+The amount that will be used for the investment can be counted towards the requirement of accreditation.

 To become a qualified investor and review American Life, Inc.’s offering material, you are required to register by completing the contact form).